 Freeganism is a total boycott of an economic system where the profit motive has eclipsed ethical considerations and where massively complex systems of productions ensure that all the products we buy will have detrimental impacts, most of which we may never even consider.
 Thus, instead of avoiding the purchase of products from one bad company only to support another, we avoid buying anything to the greatest degree we are able.

-It looks like the Freegans and I think a lot alike, but I had never heard of them until a few days before I began writing this section of this piece.
+It looks like the Freegans and I think a lot alike, but I had never heard of them until a few days before I began writing this section of this essay.
 Apparently, one of the strategies that they are well known for is “dumpster diving,” a practice that I also used to engage in, back when I belonged to a certain communal society (which I will not name) in the early 1970s, when I was about the same age as many of the Freegans that I saw pictured on their webpage.
 But rest assured, the Freegans are engaged in much more than dumpster diving (a.k.a., “urban foraging”).
-Their wide range of activities include: widely and freely distributing and recycling the wide variety of good quality disposed products that they find in waste bins; creating free organic soil for gardeners by composting the spoiled food and other organic matter that they find; creating and freely distributing biofuel from disposed restaurant cooking oil and other vegetable oil; repairing and redistributing broken mechanical items and equipment; they “occupy and rehabilitate abandoned, decrepit buildings” to provide homes for the homeless and create community center gathering places; create organic urban free food gardens on vacant lots; foraging for wild plant foods and medicines; sharing surplus vegetables, fruits and nuts produced by local farmers, and several other related activities.
+Their wide range of activities include: widely and freely distributing and recycling the wide variety of good quality thrown away products that they find in waste bins; creating free organic soil for gardeners by composting the spoiled food and other organic matter that they find; creating and freely distributing biofuel from disposed restaurant cooking oil and other vegetable oil; repairing and redistributing broken mechanical items and equipment; they “occupy and rehabilitate abandoned, decrepit buildings” to provide homes for the homeless and create community center gathering places; create organic urban free food gardens on vacant lots; foraging for wild plant foods and medicines; sharing surplus vegetables, fruits and nuts produced by local farmers, and several other related activities.
 Freegans work with other recyclers, and with other, like-minded organizations, such as Food, Not Bombs, homeless shelters, and the Really, Really Free Markets.
 The Freegan website gives much information and links about what they believe and what they do, but not any personal information or history of how their movement began.
 Also, to be clear, even though the Freegans have a great website, by which they connect many sustainability activists, young and old, most of what they do is done offline, in the streets and various public spaces.
 Freeganism has spread internationally and there are now Freegan groups in the U.S., France, Brazil, Norway, Greece and Lebanon.

 The Really, Really Free Markets are not actually barter markets, because no direct exchanges are allowed there.
 No money, no deals, no selling, no trading, just “Take what you need, and bring what you don’t.”
 A chalkboard sign put up at one of the RRFMs says, “Do not compete for an item.
 This is a no-money market.
 No trade, swap, barter, or sale.”
 Participants can offer their skills and services, as well as material goods, and the events are held in public parks and other public spaces.
 The RRFMs are examples of what is known as a “gift economy,” in which every material need is met for free, based on a perspective that there is truly “enough for everybody,” if we properly take care of and manage our abundant resources.
 Of course, such a perspective can only be successfully applied if we eliminate resource insecurity and greed, which raises the question of what happens when a greedy, insecure, or capitalistically well-conditioned person goes to a Really, Really Free Market?
 (I’ll leave that question unanswered for now, partly because I suspect that it has a wide variety of possibly valid answers.)
 The compatibility between freegans and the RRFMs is glaringly obvious and it is easy to see why they collaborate so well and why so many freegans are involved with organizing and running RRFMs.
 These intertwined movements both seek to stop the destructive and wasteful effects of the capitalist system and introduce people to different forms of economic practice, as well as of human interaction.
 The first RRFM occurred in Christchurch, New Zealand in 2003, and the idea sprang forth from a meeting of the free food/anti-hunger organization, Food, Not Bombs.
 That same year, two more RRFMs were held, one in Jakarta, Indonesia, the other in Miami, Florida.
 Since then, RRFMs have been held in dozens of U.S. cities, and Canada, Australia, Malaysia, Taiwan, England, South Africa, and Russia.
 The movement is very popular in Russia and has spread through many cities there.